ObradZ/onlineShop/README.md

 # onlineShop
-First online shop which i made with jsp pages, servlets and hibernate
+First online shop which I made with jsp pages, servlets and hibernate.